robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

             task1 = tg.create_task(task_async())
             task2 = tg.create_task(task_async())

-.. note:: RF will run the function until it completes, if you want to have a task that runs
+.. note:: Robot Framework waits for the function to complete, if you want to have a task that runs
-          for a long time, use asyncio.create_task().
-It's your responsibility to manage the task and save a reference to avoid it being garbage collected. if the event loop closes and the task is still pending, a log will be printed in the console.
+          for a long time, use `asyncio.create_task()`.
+It is your responsibility to manage the task and save a reference to avoid it being garbage collected. if the event loop closes and the task is still pending, a log will be printed in the console.